 .NET Core Diagnostics Tools and Containers

-The story around diagnostics tools is still evolving, but we now have a good set of tools available.
+The story around diagnostics tools is still evolving, but now have a good set of tools available.
 In my previous post, we tested the counters tool a bit.
-The most problematic part, currently, is to use these tools with containerized applications and extracting the dumped files for anaysis.
+The most problematic part, currently, is to use these tools where the application is running as containers and extracting the dumped files for anaysis.
 In this post I will show examples of using these tools to troubleshoot .NET Core containers.
-I will focus on the dump, trace and counters tools, but everything should work for others as well.
+I will focus on the dump, trace and counters tools, but anything should go for others as well.

 There are two issues being addressed: